kskalvar/aws-eks-cluster-quickstart/README.md

 Wait for Status CREATE_COMPLETE before proceeding

-## Install and Configure kubectl for Amazon EKS
+## Install and Configure kubectl Instance for Amazon EKS

 Use the AWS Console to configure the EC2 Instance for processing map data.
 This is a step by step process.